ShalomGottesman/FaultTolerantCluster_Public/README.md

 ## System Requirements
 + The provided script (see below) runs the application with multiple nodes running concurrently on the same machine.
 Each node starts up mulitple threads and does a lot of inter and intra node talking.
 An underpowered machine will have a very hard time running this script.
 Haveing a processor with 16 threads should allow the script to run smoothly.

+## Running the Application
-This script showcases the requirements above.
+This bash script showcases the requirements above.
+(After cloning the repository in a Unix environment you will need to make it runnable)
+The script has ten steps, explained below.
+Each step will have print what step the script is up to.

 The script takes the following steps:
 1. Compile the program
 2. Initialize the Cluster with 7 nodes and a Gateway node
 3. Wait for Leader to be elected.
 Capture locations of Log files relating to Gossip Heartbeat for each Node.
 Print each node's status in the cluster